astrolojo/H2Powerlaw/docs/source/index.rst

 H2Powerlaw
 ###########

-``H2Powerlaw`` is a Python implementation of the H2 excitation model of `Togi & Smith (2016) <https://ui.adsabs.harvard.edu/abs/2016ApJ...830...18T/abstract>`_, which assumes a continuous, power-law distribution of H2 temperatures.
+``H2Powerlaw`` is a Python implementation of the H\ :sub:2 excitation model of `Togi & Smith (2016) <https://ui.adsabs.harvard.edu/abs/2016ApJ...830...18T/abstract>`_, which assumes a continuous, power-law distribution of H\ :sub:2 temperatures.

 .. toctree::
    :maxdepth: 2